 If you do need to file an FBAR, the next page gives you the option to file with us or not.
-If you choose no, we offer step-by-step guidance on filing a 2021 FBAR form, making sure you don’t leave empty-handed.
+If you choose no, we offer step-by-step guidance on filing a 2022 FBAR form, ensuring you don’t leave empty-handed.

-We require you to add all your non-US financial accounts for tax season 2022 in our software through easy step-by-step instructions.
+Add all your non-US financial accounts for tax season 2022 (filed in 2023) directly in the app by following easy step-by-step instructions.

 Once you fill that out, you’re done filing an FBAR!